 How to optimise your agency roster and increase your budget value

-But many advertisers are yet to significantly review their roster of agencies and marketing suppliers, even though for many their marketing strategy and plans and therefore their requirements have significantly changed in the past five to ten years.
+However, many advertisers have yet to significantly review their roster of agencies and marketing suppliers, even though their marketing strategy and plans and, therefore, requirements have significantly changed in the past five to ten years.

-What I am talking about here is not an agency review or a pitch to replace an under performing agency, but a total review of the roster to determine the ideal structure, composition and size.
-In our experience this process will deliver for most advertisers a significant increase in agency productivity, reduced costs and an increase in marketing performance.
+What I am talking about here is not an agency review or a pitch to replace an underperforming agency but a total review of the roster to determine the ideal structure, composition, and size.
+In our experience, this process will deliver a significant increase in agency productivity, reduced costs, and marketing performance for most advertisers.

 Agency roster optimisation